FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 | Player stash  | Rocks a player has won in previous games |
 | Central stash | Rocks available                          |

-### Prepare next round
+### Prepare next game

-Once a round ends:
+Once a game ends:

 - All players take their current rocks and add them to their stash
 - The Einhorn is returned to the center of the dice tray
-- The round counter is updated and layed next to Einhorn
+- The game counter is updated and layed next to Einhorn
 - All players bid on the Einhorn
 - Everyone receives 6 rocks from the central stash
-- A new round begins and the Einhorn owner starts
+- A new game begins and the Einhorn owner starts

 #### Bidding on the Einhorn